princegbabuwo/princegbabuwo/README.md

 -->

 # Prince Arigbabubuwo Adetoyeshe
-### Seasoned Software Engineer
+### *Seasoned Software Engineer*

-An executive with a robust background in leadership, notably as the Chief Executive Officer at Kamio Homes for the past three years.
+An executive with a robust background in leadership, notably as the *Chief Executive Officer at Kamio Homes* for the past three years.

-Armed with a comprehensive skill set spanning various programming languages, technology stacks tools, I am now seeking a challenging role in software development and engineering.
+Armed with a comprehensive skill set spanning various programming languages, technology stacks tools, I am now seeking a challenging role in *software development and engineering*.

 I am eager to bring my proven leadership experience and technical expertise to a forward-looking company, I am committed to contributing fully to drive innovation and success in the ever-evolving tech industry.